Connect with others who understand.

 Talk with Others Who Understand

-Are you living with lung cancer and have questions about rashes?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Have you experienced rashes you believe are related to lung cancer treatment?
+Share your experience and tips for managing them in the comments below, or start a conversation by posting on your Activities page.

 Richard LoCicero, M.D. has a private practice specializing in hematology and medical oncology at the Longstreet Clinic Cancer Center, in Gainesville, Georgia.
 Review provided by VeriMed Healthcare Network.
 Learn more about him here.